aeturrell/coding-for-economists/_sources/wrkflow-version-control.md

 We'll find out more about these abilities later in the chapter.

-Version control *doesn't* do some things that Dropbox and Google Drive do though: it doesn't automatically save your files, or even sync them, automatically; you have to manually say when you wish to lodge a more recent version of a file.
+Version control *doesn't* do some things that Dropbox and Google Drive do though: it doesn't save your files, or even sync them, automatically; you have to manually say when you wish to lodge a more recent version of a file.

 Version control based on git is also different in that it works at the project-folder level, keeping everything you need for one project in one structure called a *repository*.

 One benefit of version control is that it aids reproducibility.
-This helps future you (if your computer gets busted), your co-authors (who can "clone" your repository), and perhaps even to the world at large (if you open up your source code).
+This helps future you (if your computer gets busted), your co-authors (who can "clone" your repository), and perhaps even the world at large (if you open up your source code).
 By putting your repository under version control at the project-folder level, you make it *much* easier for others to work with it and make changes.
-(As an example of this, the guidelines for contributing to "Coding for Economists" can be found [here](https://github.com/aeturrell/coding-for-economists#dev)--though be warned it's a particularly complicated repository as we cover so much ground in this book!)

 Finally, version control is the de facto standard for managing code.
 It's a very important part of coding, so if you can learn to use even a little bit, it's well worth it.